sagemath/sagewiki_to_gh-2022-10-10/msri07/hotel_visa_info.md

 MSRI asks that you make your own accommodation arrangements, and we recommend that you do this as soon as possible, as rooms book up quickly in Berkeley.

+(William) I like the French Hotel (510)548-9930, since it is in an excellent neighborhood and is charmingly independent.
+It costs at most 95/night, and when I called on January 4 they had plenty of rooms available.
+It is about a 10 minute walk from the French Hotel to the bus stop for the bus to MSRI (the bus is basically the "only" way to get to MSRI).

 A block of rooms at the Hotel Durant has been put on hold by MSRI for your convenience.
 Please contact the hotel directly to make your reservation via phone: (510) 845-8981, or e-
 mail: Reservations@HotelDurant.com .
 Mention the workshop name and refer to confirmation
 code: P50000 while making reservations.
 The cut-off date for reservations is January 5, 2007.

-The Rose Garden Inn is also holding a block of rooms for us.
+The Rose Garden Inn (at least 99 dollars) is also holding a block of rooms for us.
 Reservations may be made by calling 1-800-992-9005 OR visiting their website at: http://www.rosegardeninn.com/.
 Click on Corporate at the bottom of the screen and when prompted enter code MATH (this code is not case sensitive).
 By using this code a new calendar will appear and will show MSRI rates on all